rancher/fleet-docs/docs/webhook.md

 For installations with multiple tens up to hundreds of Git repos, and in general to reduce latency (the time between a push to Git and fleet reacting to it), configuring webhooks is recommended instead of polling.

-Fleet currently supports Github, GitLab, Bitbucket, Bitbucket Server and Gogs.
+Fleet currently supports Azure DevOps, GitHub, GitLab, Bitbucket, Bitbucket Server, and Gogs.

 ### 1. Configure the webhook service.
 Fleet uses a gitjob service to handle webhook requests.
 Create an ingress that points to the gitjob service.